ak-MY-TEST-ORG/testing-coss/frontend/simple-ui/README.md

-# Simple UI - AI Services Testing Interfaces-testing-full
+# Simple UI - AI Services Testing Interfaces-testing-fulling

 A modern, responsive Next.js-based web interface for testing ASR, TTS, and NMT microservices.
 Built with TypeScript, Chakra UI, and React Query for optimal performance and user experience.